Restricted sums of four squares

 \proclaim{Conjecture 4.1} {\rm (i)} Any integer $n>1$ can be written as the sum of two squares, a power of three and a power of five; in other words, we have

 {\rm (ii)} Each integer $n>1$ can be written as the sum of two squares and two central binomial coefficients; in other words, we have

 {\rm (iii)} Any integer $n>5$ can be written as $a^2+b^2+2^c+5\times2^d$ with $a,b,c,d\in\N$. \endproclaim \Remark\ 4.1.
-See [S, A303656, A303540 and A303637] for related data, and note that $\bi{2k}k\sim 4^k/\sqrt{k\pi}$ as $k\to\infty$.
+See [S, A303656, A303540 and A303637] for related data, and note that $\bi{2k}k\sim 4^k/\sqrt{k\pi}$ as $k\to+\infty$.
 We have verified parts (i)-(iii) for $n$ up to $2\times10^{10}$, $10^{10}$ and $5\times10^9$ respectively.
 The author would like to offer 3500 US dollars as the prize for the first proof of part (i) of Conjecture 4.1.
-In contrast with Conjecture 4.1(iii), R. Crocker [C] proved in 2008 that there are infinitely many positive integers not representable as the sum of two squares and at most two powers of 2.
+In contrast with Conjecture 4.1(iii), R. Crocker [C] showed in 2008 that there are infinitely many positive integers not representable as the sum of two squares and at most two powers of 2 (see also [PT] for a simple proof).
 We also conjecture that any integer $n>1$ can be written as the sum of two triangular numbers and two powers of $5$ (cf. [S, A303389]).

 We also have the following conjecture on restricted sums of three squares.

 \proclaim{Conjecture 4.2} {\rm (i)} Any $n\in\Z^+$ with $\ord_2(n)$ odd can be written as $x^2+y^2+z^2\ (x,y,z\in\Z)$ with $x+3y+5z$ a square (or twice a square).